LIBERATING FOOTBALL TRAVEL

 Teams, tales and tips – a guide to the local game

-Home of the Girondins, dominant force in France during the golden era of the mid 1980s, Bordeaux is a classic one-club city in the mould of main rivals Marseille or Toulouse.
+Home of the Girondins, dominant force in France during the golden era of the mid 1980s, Bordeaux has always been a classic one-club city in the mould of main rivals Marseille or Toulouse.

-The six-time title winners switched stadiums at the end of the 2014-15 campaign, leaving behind the Stade Chaban Delmas, opened for the 1938 World Cup and revamped for 1998, for the Nouveau Stade Bordeaux, built at Bordeaux-Lac north of town, for Euro 2016.
+Bordeaux is no stranger to prestigious football occasions, of course.
+The Girondins, six-time French title winners, switched stadiums at the end of the 2014-15 campaign, leaving behind the Stade Chaban Delmas, opened for the 1938 World Cup and revamped for 1998, for the Stade de Bordeaux, built at Bordeaux-Lac north of town, for Euro 2016.

 The Chaban Delmas was also home to the Bègles rugby team, Bordeaux being situated deep in the oval-ball heartland of south-west France.
 Given the significant British expat community gathered here in wine country, there’s ample demand for the many sports pubs in town.